zubinxiong/Bgm38/README.md

 ### License

-Apache License(Apache for noew, because the project not complete yet, the license may changed after finished)
+Apache License(Apache for now, because the project not complete yet, the license may changed after finished)